amoamare/amoamare.github.io/TSB/Sony/PlayStation5/UART/CH341A33VMod.md

 2.  **Soldering:**
     *   Using two wires:
         *   Connect one end of the first wire to the lifted PIN 15 on the CH341A IC.
         *   Connect the other end of the first wire to the 3Vout middle pin on the bottom of the voltage regulator.
-        *Note: See reference image orange and blue wire.*
+        *Note: See [Reference Image](#ch341a-reference-image) orange and blue wire.*
         *   Connect one end of the second wire to PIN 9 on the CH341A IC.
         *   Connect the other end of the second wire to the 3Vout top pin of the voltage regulator.
-        *Note: See reference image green and blue wire.*
+        *Note: See [Reference Image](#ch341a-reference-image) green and blue wire.*
 3.  **Verification:**
     *   Verify that there is a 3v output on both TX and RX pins.
 4.  **Completion:**